 A study of the several methods of investigation and research in the fields of social science; sources of data and their evaluation, organization and presentation.
 A special project will be required of each student.
-First semester.
-Mr. Hayward.

 Prerequisite: At least eight hours in sociology.